aschein/fatwalrus/README.md

 # fatwalrus
-Code for laying out on rock all day with the homies.
+Code for laying out on the rocks all day with the homies.